tolixx/gitwh/README.md

 # GitWH - Git WebHook Server

 A lightweight webhook server written in Go that automatically pulls Git repositories when receiving push notifications from GitHub or GitLab.
+This software provides only one function - updates local copy ( using git pull ) of git repository.

 ## Features